-The total number of preferred shares authorized and that may be issued by the Company is 1,500,005 preferred shares with a par value of \$0.01.
+As of the date of this Annual Report, the total number of shares of preferred stock that the Company is authorized to issue is 1,500,005, \$0.01 par value per share.
 These preferred shares have no rights to dividends, profit sharing or liquidation preferences.